 How on earth are they going to keep stock levels sufficient enough to fulfil demand?
 That’s the biggest headache Odyssey will have in store this year, because these putters are simply exceptional!

 The Microhinge face insert defies the natural trade-off between feel/distance control and feedback.
 It’s the perfect combination of all three, yielding terrific consistency.
 There are plenty of putters to choose from within the range too, and each and every one exudes pure class and beauty.
-Get involved – as soon as you can!
-To read the full review click here.

-Best Overall Putter: Titleist Scotty Cameron Select Putter
+6. Titleist Scotty Cameron Select Putter

 The ‘crème de la creme’ of golf equipment, a classy offering from a leading brand.
-In terms of feel, sound, weighting technology and roll off the putter face it’s full marks.
-To read the full review click here.
+In terms of feel, sound, weighting technology and roll off the putter face its full marks.

 In terms of milled putters, this is almost as good as you’ll find, and it’s good to see both platinum and slate finishes on offer.
 They don’t come cheap, but for quality like this, it still represents good value.